ei_connect

 has to remain the same.
 That is, repeated calls to this

-callback with the same context should
+callback with the same context should always report the same

 file descriptor.